itsStxn/itsStxn/README.md

 ### 💻 Full-stack Development

-I am a university student with a deep passion for art and coding.
+I am a bachelor graduate with a deep passion for art and coding.
 I love how these two worlds allow us to express ourselves and bring our ideas to life.

-I am enrolled in a program called Data Science, Protection & Security.
+I studied in a program called Data Science, Protection & Security.
 This comprehensive program primarily focuses on full stack development, data engineering, and cybersecurity.

 ---